bnb-chain/greenfield-docs/src/guide/storage-provider/run-book/run-local-SP-network.md

 3. Overwrite db and sp info

-Overwrite all sps' db.info and sp.info according to the real environment.
+Overwrite all sps' db and sp info according to the real environment.

 ```
 deployment/localup/local_env/